-If you are making the small business election, do not take the subtraction here, take it on the 140-SBI tax return.
+If you are making the small business election and this subtraction is directly related to small business income reported on Form 140-SBI, do not report the subtraction on Form 140, enter the subtraction on Form 140-SBI.

-Enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products shown on your Form 120S Schedule K-1, line 7.
+Enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products as shown on your Form 120S Schedule K-1, line 7.